nozer/quill-delta-to-html/README.md

 - a video element
 - list elements
 - block elements (header, code-block, blockquote, align, indent, and direction)
-- a custom blot that has `renderAsBlock: true` in its attributes

 `beforeRender` event is called with raw operation objects for you to generate and return your own html.
 If you return a `falsy` value, system will return its own generated html.